 - A paramedic failed to check the pulse and blood pressure of a patient in a sickle cell crisis.
-Had the paramedic done so, the paramedic would have found symptoms for shock and then treated the patient for it.
-The paramedic’s failure to initiate this treatment caused the patient to die.8
+Had the paramedic done so, they would have found symptoms for shock and then treated the patient for it.
+Instead, the patient died.8

 - A gym failed to perform regular preventative maintenance.
-This resulted in a back panel falling on a gym patron due to a missing bracket that was designed to hold the patron’s back panel in place.
-Preventative maintenance could have fixed this problem before it hurt anyone.9
+This resulted in a back panel falling on a gym patron due to a missing bracket that was designed to hold the patron’s back panel in place.9

 - An event management company organizing a half-marathon event failed to provide adequate EMS services.
-This may have caused one of the runners to die after he suffered a cardiac arrest at the finish line.
-Had there been proper medical care available, perhaps he could have been saved.10
+This may have caused one of the runners to die after he suffered a cardiac arrest at the finish line.10

 The following scenarios do not qualify as “gross negligence” under recent California case law.

-- A fire chief did not let a firefighter attempt a surf rescue of a victim because the fire chief had no reason to believe the firefighter was experienced in surf rescues, and the firefighter would be putting himself at extreme risk.
+- A fire chief did not let a firefighter attempt a surf rescue because the fire chief had no reason to believe the firefighter was experienced in surf rescues.
 Even though the victim died, the fire chief’s decision was not an extreme departure from the duty of care.11

 - The tile floor of a shower in a fitness health club was soapy, causing a patron to slip and break his arm.
-The shower had no handrails, shower mats, or friction strips, which could qualify as negligence on the part of the club.
-But it does not qualify as gross negligence since the floor’s conditions are what “one would expect in a health club shower facility.”
-The conditions did not constitute “an extreme departure from safety standards.”
-And the club did not conceal “a known dangerous condition.”12
+The shower had no handrails, shower mats, or friction strips.
+These conditions did not constitute “an extreme departure from safety standards,” and the club did not conceal “a known dangerous condition.”12

 - A riding coach let a 17-year-old equestrian ride a horse that had prior falls.
 The horse fell, killing the girl.
-Even though the horse had prior falls, the riding coach’s conduct did not qualify as gross negligence.
-She did not try to conceal the horse’s condition, and her conduct did not deviate from the normal standard of care.13
+The coach did not try to conceal the horse’s condition, and her conduct did not deviate from the normal standard of care.13

 4. When does gross negligence get applied?

 In California, gross negligence claims come into play when a statute or a liability waiver prevents a defendant from being sued for negligence.
-Since people injured by the defendant cannot recover damages for negligence due to the statute or liability waiver, they then try to win a gross negligence claim.
+Since you cannot recover damages for negligence due to the statute or liability waiver, you then try to win a gross negligence claim.

 Companies and people who are statutorily prevented from using a release agreement to relieve themselves of liability for gross negligence include (but are not limited to):

-- Common carriers (such as airplanes, taxis and buses);14
+- Common carriers (such as planes, taxis and buses);14

 - Government entities that permit “hazardous recreational activity” (such as swimming) on public property;15